 AEL-GED-ESL Classes gives schedule information about SCC’s English as a Second Language offerings

-First Alert describes SCC’s program for helping you at the beginning of any course . . . when you feel overwhelmed
+Student Services describes SCC’s program for helping you at the beginning, middle, or end of any course . . . when you feel overwhelmed

 Dave’s ESL Cafe The Internet’s Meeting Place for ESL/EFL Students and